-C. Dormer D. Cross Gable ł А Cumulative Width of all Dormers (max) 50% of the roof eave Α Width (max) 50% of the roof eave below В Exterior Wall Setback (min) В Equal to the he Roof with Eave 0 ft Design Standards: C Roof without Eave Setback from Gable (min) 1 ft 3 ft The roof ridge of a cross gable must be perpendicular to the main roof ridge of the D Separation from another Dormer (min) 50% of dormer width principal building.
-Design Standards: The face wall of a dorme project beyond the exterior and may not interrupt the or wall of the building The rakes and ridge of the roof of the cross gable must be structurally integrated into the eave and ridge of roof of the attached prima massing.
+C. 1 Dormer D. Cross Gable C A Cumulative Width of all Dormers (max) 50% of the roof eave Α Width (max) 50% of the roof eave below В Exterior Wall Setback (min) В Height (min) Equal to the height of the roof of the attached primary massing Roof with Eave 0 ft Design Standards: Roof without Eave 1 ft 1.1 С Setback from Gable (min) 3 ft The roof ridge of a cross gable must be perpendicula to the main roof ridge of the principal building.
+D Separation from another Dormer (min) 50% of dormer width The rakes and ridge of the roof of the cross gable n Design Standards: The face wall of a dormer win project beyond the exterior w may not interrupt the eave of all of the building and be structurally integrated into the eave and ridge of roof of the attached primary massing.